 You can only improve where you are going by understanding where you have been.
-Throughout the year, perform self-assessments on all contact center functions, deliverables and accomplishments.
-Document and review the actions that have worked well, identify how they worked and what made them successful to establish and implement new best practices.
+Throughout the year, perform self-assessments on all contact center functions, deliverables, and accomplishments.
+Document and review the actions that have worked well, identify how they worked and what made them successful in establishing and implementing new best practices.
 Be deliberate in identifying the actions that may have failed so that you can apply any lessons learned to future operations.

 Successful contact center operations require one to be proactive.
 From properly staffing to handle surges to implementing innovative technology to meet customer needs, a contact center of excellence anticipates the needs of the program offers insights and solutions before a problem arises.

 Customer service is bigger than the contact center alone.

 To build a culture of contact center excellence, all staff must know and understand the intent of the program and be able to recognize who the caller is, what circumstances they are dealing with, and what they can do to serve them.
 Program leadership should be aware of the policies and legislation that affect the program and its direction.
 When there is a clear understanding of goals, teams are able to actualize the vision of the program and deliver on the mission.

 With rising expectations and evolving technologies, callers are not just looking for information or services when they dial in; they are looking for a smooth full-service experience.
 This enhanced level of engagement requires contact center agents to be engaging and dynamic and for contact centers to offer omnichannel services so that the caller can choose their own path of the interaction.

 Creating this culture of contact center excellence takes deliberate planning, intuitive implementation approaches, and continuous and ongoing evaluation and reinforcement.
 This culture is only achieved with buy-in from every level of the organization, so when the entire enterprise approaches customer service and successful contact center operations as less of career aspiration and more of a responsibility, mission-critical services are delivered with great vigor and compassion.